lillianweichelt/MCA-2024/README.md

 ## Week 3
-### Task 1: Exporting my score which was created last week to MusicXML and MEI
+### Task 1: Exporting my score which was created last week to MusicXML and MEI.
-### Task 2: TRendering the MEI file using Verovio in GitHub.
+### Task 2: Rendering the MEI file using Verovio in GitHub.

 ## Week 4
 Task 1: Generating a jSymbolic analysis of the piece, selecting range, mean pitch, most common pitch class, last pitch, and most common rhythmic value.